jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

   }
 }
 ```
-Unlike the `nixos_live_config` resource, the inputs to the instance are only relevant during provisioning, so this is completely safe.
+Unlike the `nixos_deployment` resource, the inputs to the instance are only relevant during provisioning, so this is completely safe.

 You can also consider completely dropping the bootstrap image.
 If you let Terraform/`cloud_init` handle SSH setup you can simply pull a NixOS image from the AMI registry and pass that as the AMI.